Steve Furber

 The classical computational paradigm performs impressive feats of calculation but fails in some of the simplest tasks that we humans undertake with ease and from a very early age.
 Biological neural networks are proof that there are alternative computational architectures that can outperform our fastest systems in tasks such as face recognition, speech processing, and the use of natural language.
 Brains are complex highly-parallel systems that employ imperfect and slow (though exceedingly power-efficient) components in asynchronous dynamical configurations to carry out sophisticated information processing functions.
 Note the word asynchronous in the previous sentence!
 Many aspects of brain function are little-understood, but we hope that our deep understanding of the engineering of complex asynchronous systems may be of use in the Grand Challenge of understanding the architecture of brain and mind.

-At present our major activity here is the SpiNNaker project, where we are building a massively-parallel chip multiprocessor system for modelling large systems of spiking neurons in real time.
-The ultimate goal here is to build a machine that incorporates a million ARM processors linked together by a communications system that can achieve the very high levels of connectivity observed in biological neural systems.
-Such a machine would be capable of modelling a billion neurons in real time (which is still only around 1% of the human brain).
+At present our major activity here is the SpiNNaker project, where we have built a massively-parallel chip multiprocessor system for modelling large systems of spiking neurons in real time.
+The machine incorporates a million ARM processors linked together by a communications system that can achieve the very high levels of connectivity observed in biological neural systems.
+Such a machine is capable of modelling two hundred million neurons in real time (which is still a fraction of 1% of the human brain).

 Research funding

 The design and construction of the SpiNNaker machine was funded by EPSRC.
-The ongoing support and software development, with provision of internet access to the machine, is being supported by the EU through the ICT Flagship Human Brain Project.
-Research using the machine is being supported from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) ERC Grant Agreement no. 320689 BIMPC - "Biologically-Inspired Massively-Parallel Computation".
-The research has also received support from ARM Ltd, and from Samsung through their GRO programme.
-We are grateful to all these funding bodies and companies for their support.
+Further support and software development, with provision of internet access to the machine, was supported by the EU through the ICT Flagship Human Brain Project.
+Research using the machine was supported by the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) ERC Grant Agreement no. 320689 BIMPC - "Biologically-Inspired Massively-Parallel Computation".
+The research has also received support from ARM Ltd. We are grateful to all these funding bodies and companies for their support.

 Publications